ThatRedox/ChunkyClPlugin/README.md

 ## Installation

-Download the [latest plugin build by selecting the most recent workflow and downloading the ChunkyClPlugin Artifact](https://github.com/alexhliu/ChunkyClPlugin/actions?query=is%3Asuccess+event%3Apush+branch%3Amaster) and extract the zip file.
+Download the [latest plugin build](https://discord.com/channels/@me/804323812166074378/808804495206776873).
 In the Chunky Launcher, expand `Advanced Settings` and click on `Manage plugins`.
 In the `Plugin Manger` window click on `Add` and select the `.jar` file in the extracted zip file.
 Click on `Save` and start Chunky as usual.

 ### Performance